Kei-K23/Kei-K23/README.md

 ###

-<h3 align="left">A passionate full-stack developer 🧑‍💻 that interest in writing web applications 🕸️ and tools ⚒️ to gain better DX.
+<h3 align="left">A passionate full-stack developer 🧑‍💻 that interest in writing web
+        applications 🕸️ and tools ⚒️ to gain better DX.
 I always learn some new things and topics.
-In my free time, I write dummy libraries 📚 and clone other applications like Twitch, Trello, Discord (You can find those close in my repo 🗂️).</h3>
+In my free time, I write dummy libraries 📚 and clone other applications like Twitch, Trello, Discord (You can find those clones in my repo 🗂️).
+I want to write libraries that can be good and boot DX 🚀.</h3>

 ###